One of the most common question that bike owners has in mind is,

 But as consumers, which ratings do you go to and who should you trust?

 Most manufacturers use their own description about how their bike locks are at a certain level, which would probably leave you and I confused and totally puzzled because we have no idea about the real meaning behind it.

 Sadly, most leading manufacturers use their own security ratings and only compare among their own bike locks, which make their ratings even more unreliable.

 Sold Secure is a reputable non-profit association that evaluates security products sold to the public and provide ratings.
 Bike locks are one of those products they evaluate among many others.

 To have their products rated; manufacturers send their products to United Kingdom.

-Sold Secure ratings for bike locks are classified into 3 categories:
+Sold Secure ratings are classified into 3 categories: